jremington/UWB-Indoor-Localization_Arduino/README.md

 DW1000 Calibration: https://www.decawave.com/wp-content/uploads/2018/10/APS014_Antennna-Delay-Calibration_V1.2.pdf

 I chose a uniquely identified module, later used as the roving tag to report positions, as the common factor.
 Its antenna delay is set at the Arduino DW1000 library default=16384 (which is too small) and calibrated each individual anchor at a distance of 7.19 meters.
 Somewhere in the Decawave documentation, it is recommended that the tag be assigned antenna delay = 0 and calibrate the anchors accordingly, but I have not experimented with that option.

+To perform anchor calibration:
+To use the new procedure.

+1) Download the most recent modified version of the DW1000 library from this Github site and replace any old versions in the Arduino library folder

+2) Set up a tag using the ESP32_UWB_setup_tag.ino Arduino code

+3) Power up the tag and set it 7-8 m away from the anchor

+3) Measure the distance from the tag to the anchor, and enter this distance (variable (this_anchor_target_dist) into the ESP32_anchor_autocalibrate.ino Arduino code

+4) compile/link/run the autocalibrate anchor code.
+It does a binary search to find the optimal antenna delay, so that the measured and Time of Flight distances match.

+5) Enter the reported antenna delay to the ESP32_UWB_anchor_calibrate code, specific for that anchor, and run that code to set up the anchor.
+Don't forget to set the proper anchor MAC address!

 The plot below shows the result for calibration of one anchor/tag pair and demonstrates that +/- 10 cm accuracy is achieved over a range of 1 to 8 m.
 I have not experimented with larger distances.